hpesoj5/bs-option-pricer/README.md

 - volatility
 - risk-free rate

 The app is available on https://hpesoj-bs-option-pricer.streamlit.app/.
 The Python version used in this repo is 3.12.12.
+Users are encouraged to view the app maximised or fullscreen for the heatmaps to show fully without having to scroll.

 ## App Usage